FarronF/limerick-council-meetings/meetings/2021/07/06-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 29th June 2021.md

 **Reply:**

-Please note below the response received from Irish Water.--- 7
+Please note below the response received from Irish Water.
+---
+7

 “Unfortunately, Irish Water staff are not available to attend the Adare-